chriserickson/dev-thoughts/hook-antipatterns.md

 };
 ```

 Lets stop a minute and talk about what we have here.
-FIrst off, this is a pretty reasonable example that I've come across in several applications.
+First off, this is a pretty reasonable example that I've come across in several applications.
 It feels very powerful -- I can now pull the balance into any component that needs it.
 It is pretty understandable.
 It might even qualify as "Good Code".

 However, there are already the seeds of problems that will plague our application as it grows and is refactored.

-### Problem 1 data fetching waterfalls (if using suspense)
+### Problem 1: data fetching waterfalls (if using suspense)

 Now, a lot of the new hooks-based data-fetching libraries make use of React's experimental suspense "API", which pauses rendering until the data is available.
 This is really nice because it prevents having to deal with null/undefined states.
 Unfortunately, it is also prone to creating waterfalls.
 In the case above, account balances won't be fetched until exchange rates have successfully been fetched.

-Technically, this is more of a pitfall of using suspense -- but whereas it can be mitigated in components (by pushing data fetching to the leaf components and parallelizing multiple data fetching calls in components), it is exacerbated by hooks largely because of the second problem, which that hooks are opaque.
+Technically, this is more of a pitfall of using suspense -- but whereas it can be mitigated in components (by pushing data fetching to the leaf components and parallelizing multiple data fetching calls in components), it is exacerbated by hooks largely because of the second problem, which is that hooks are opaque.

-### Problem 2 hooks are opaque
+### Problem 2: hooks are opaque

 In our example above, the caller of `useNotionalBalance` has no idea of all the side-effects that will occur by using this hook: it will trigger two network fetches, and depends on the state of the user's query string.
 While with a small example, reading the source for the hook is not a huge cognitive lift, it becomes drastically more difficult in a real application that might have further composed `useNotionalBalance` to calculate what is "available" (based on holds, etc).
 There is also likely dozens of these hooks in a single component, making the cognative load quite significant.